jessed/ltmStats/README.md

   Main/stable version

 ## other/
-  summarize_tests.py
+*  summarize_tests.py
    Scans the current directory for ltmStats output (xlsx), reads all the files and creates summarized output xlsx.

-  ltmStats-vipStats.pl - *Contributed by Gregorz Kornacki*
+*  ltmStats-vipStats.pl - *Contributed by Gregorz Kornacki*
-  An SE-contributed version of ltmStats.pl that writes per-virtual-server
-  data to the spreadsheet.
-The version of ltmStats.pl that this is based
-  on pre-dates several recent updates, and as a result does not
-  incorporate the latest options in ltmStats.
-The per-VS modifications
+   An SE-contributed version of ltmStats.pl that writes per-virtual-server data to the spreadsheet.
+The version of ltmStats.pl that this is based on pre-dates several recent updates, and as a result does not incorporate the latest options in ltmStats.
+There is an open enhancement to integrate the per-VS modifications into ltmStats.
-  the SE contributed (Grzegorz Kornacki) should be imported into ltmStats.pl.